Situationally-aware Path Planning Exploiting 3D Scene Graphs: Related Works

 \subsection{Semantics-aware Path Planning}

-Terrain semantics such as the classification of reliable terrain has been employed in path planning to guide UGVs \cite{zhao2019semantic} and UAVs \cite{ryll2020semantic,perception2020planning}.
+Terrain semantics such as the classification of reliable terrain has been employed in path planning to guide UGVs \cite{zhao2019semantic} and UAVs \cite{ryll2020semantic}.
 In other works, semantic maps generated using cameras, semantic segmentation, and object detection, have been utilized.
-Sun \etal \cite{sun2019semantic} uses multi-level indoor semantic maps encoding obstacles, dynamic entities, and room properties to guide an RRT planner with a path smoother to avoid collision zones.
-Achat \etal \cite{semantized2022} uses a semantic pointcloud to generate multi-layer semantized maps that guide an A* path planner.
-Other works, such as \cite{Chaplot2020, Qiu2020}, utilize semantic information about various objects in the environment to inform path planning for efficient object search.
+Works, such as \cite{Chaplot2020}, utilize semantic information about various objects in the environment to inform path planning for efficient object search.
 Dharmadhikari \etal~\cite{dharmadhikari2023semantics} presented a semantics-aware path planner that explores unknown environments, reconstructs meshes, and inspects semantics of interest.
 Ryll \etal~\cite{ryll2020semantic} demonstrated how semantic information improves the perception–estimation–planning loop for high-speed drone flight in urban settings.
+However, these works incorporate semantic information in a non-hierarchical manner, using it solely to inform path planning decisions rather than to improve planning efficiency.

-While the use of semantics in path planning is increasingly common, most approaches rely on flat, low-level representations of the environment semantics, which do not scale effectively in large or complex environments.
+Moreover, some works use hierarchical semantic abstractions for global-local planning.
+Ryu \etal~\cite{ryu2020hierarchical} searches over a high-level graph before a local RRT smoothing step.
+Seder \etal~\cite{seder2011hierarchical} plan over a hierarchical H-Graph of indoor regions with bridge nodes at doors, and refine paths on local occupancy grids before execution.
+However, these methods do not utilize the heirarchical information to limit and partition the sampling space, which highly limits scalability in large, complex environments and complicates replanning.